stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 Thank you for taking the time to download the VIP Cosmic Rage Experience!
 This document provides instructions for installing and running the soundpack, as well as references to useful commands built into the pack.
 It is highly recommended you read the other files in this folder as well to answer any questions you have.
 Snapp thanks you for doing your part to keep what's left of his sanity intact.

-			**Donating**

-Want to help with the soundpack without coding?
-Donations are always accepted and will be used to help pay for migraine medications, which allow me to code, as well as the purchase of new sounds for the pack, and other related costs.
-You can send PayPal donations to kyle9475@gmail.com.
-If you wish to use Apple Pay cash instead, contact me directly.
-Thanks!

 			**System Requirements**

 A computer capable of running the latest version of VIPMud 2.0 is a requirement.
 In addition, the soundpack requires at least 1 GB of RAM and a bit of extra processing power to accommodate the playing of wave files.
 You should also have a sound card capable of playing multiple simultaneous audio streams.
 In this day and age, it's highly unlikely anyone would have issues, but best to be certain.